About Us

 In June 1989, on the occasion of celebrating the tenth anniversary, the name was changed from "Dunfermline Christian Fellowship" to "Liberty Church".

 George was Senior Pastor for the next 12 years.
 Within that time, Steve Bowen moved on in 1989, and at the beginning of 1992, Mike McMahon joined the staff as Associate Pastor.
 In addition, the Church started to relate apostolically to Derek Brown.
 In 1997, under Derek's counsel, responsibilities between George and Mike were adjusted in accordance with gifting.
 This resulted in George being released to more of a teaching focus, and Mike taking the pastoral lead.
 It was a new situation for all concerned, and not without its confusions.
 In essence, it proved to be a long-term handover, with George being released to begin Artios Ministries in 2003 as a teaching ministry.
 Shortly thereafter, Jon Farrimond became the new Associate Pastor.
-And when Mike responded to the Lord's call to plant churches in the north of England, Jon took over as Senior Pastor in 2008.
+And when Mike responded to the Lord's call to plant churches in the north of England, Jon took over as Lead Pastor in 2008.